Modeling Food Safety and Animal Health Risks Using R - (Online)

 - A modern internet browser compatible with Atlassian Confluence and Microsoft Teams (if not using Teams’ desktop application).
 We recommend Google Chrome or Microsoft Edge RS2 or newer.
 Safari is not fully compatible with Teams online.

 - Course participants will have access to all course materials during the class, and also four weeks after ending the class.
-For module II, the seven live sessions below will also be recorded for asynchronous viewing, and will be held 8-9am US Mountain Daylight Time UTC/GMT - 6 hours the following days:
+For module II, the six live sessions below will also be recorded for asynchronous viewing, and will be held 8-9am US Mountain Daylight Time (UTC/GMT - 6 hours) on the following days:

 - Monday, September 20: Introduction to the course and instructors, plus a motivating case study

-- Discussion: Introduction to risk analysis, statistical foundations, simulation in R (Sep 22)
+- Wednesday, September 22: Introduction to risk analysis, statistical foundations, simulation in R